kaosat-dev/kaosat-dev.github.io/pages/portfolio.md

 ---
-title: "portofolio"
+title: "portfolio"
-template: "portofolio"
+template: "portfolio"
 ---

-# Why a portofolio/showcase ?
+# Why a portfolio/showcase ?

 I have worked on a lot of projects in the past decade, on a lot of 3D/webgl/CAD/3D printing etc, quite visual projects, so it recently dawned on me: let's have a nice visual showcase !
 I love learning, challenges, finding the right tools for the job, as you can see in the list below.